鶹ýӳ

 MIS 753: Global Supply Chain Analytics

-Dr. Carlos D. Paternina in the Fowler College of Business has built a COIL project in Global Supply Chain and Operations Management with partners at Tecnológico de Monterrey and the Universidad de La Sabana.
+Dr. Carlos D. Paternina from the Management Information Systems Department has built a COIL project in Global Supply Chain and Operations Management with partners at Tecnológico de Monterrey and the Universidad de La Sabana.
 Following completion of AMPEI training, he established faculty partnerships that connect 鶹ýӳ students with international perspectives on supply chains and operations.
 This work has been further strengthened by external support through the 100,000 Strong in the Americas-funded CATCHI project, focused on improving the cacao value chain in Colombia, and by related binational conference activity in transportation and logistics.

 41